eladtpro/azure-application-insights-trace-id/README.md

 ***trace-id*** (16-byte array): the ID of the whole trace.
 It's used to identify a distributed trace globally through a system.

-***parent-id*** / span-id (8-byte array): used to identify the parent of the current span on incoming requests or the current span on an outgoing request.
+***parent-id*** parent-id/span-id (8-byte array): used to identify the parent of the current span on incoming requests or the current span on an outgoing request.

 ***trace-flags*** (8-bit): flags that represent recommendations of the caller.
 Can be also thought as the caller recommendations and are strict to three reasons: trust and abuse, bug in the caller or different load between caller and callee service.